k-gregor/k-gregor.github.io/_posts/2025-02-01-radiative-forcing.md

 IRF is not really used by the IPCC except for some particular ones related to aerosols.
 ##### Stratospherically adjusted radiative forcing (SARF)
 SARF is defined as IRF plus the response to stratospheric temperature adjustments (IPCC-AR6-WGI, p.
 941).
 What this means is, blowing carbon dioxide into the air will actually lead to a cooling in the stratosphere (which starts between 8 and 18km above ground, [Goessling and Bathiany, 2016](https://esd.copernicus.org/preprints/esd-2016-8/esd-2016-8.pdf))!
-This stratospheric cooling, by the way, is a key aspect by how the human impact of climate change is attributed, just saying (see [this video](https://www.youtube.com/watch?v=J1KGnCj_cfM)).
+This stratospheric cooling, by the way, is a key aspect of how the human impact of climate change is attributed, just saying (see [this video](https://www.youtube.com/watch?v=J1KGnCj_cfM)).

 SARF is computed with models, by fixing tropospheric properties, but allowing for stratospheric temperatures to readjust after a forcing (IPCC-AR6-WGI-Annex-VII).

 ##### Effective radiative forcing (ERF)
 ERF is the most important radiative forcing.
 It quantifies the change in the net TOA energy flux of the Earth system due to a forcing, after accounting for adjustments in both tropospheric and stratospheric temperatures, water vapour, clouds, and some surface properties, such as surface albedo from vegetation changes, that are unrelated to surface temperatures (IPCC-AR6-WGI, Box 7.1).
-These adjustments used to be called "rapid adjustments" but that's not anymore the case, because it's rather "the independence from surface temperature rather than the rapidity" that matters (IPCC-AR6-WGI 7.3).
+These adjustments used to be called "rapid adjustments" but that's not the case anymore, it's "the independence from surface temperature rather than the rapidity" that matters (IPCC-AR6-WGI 7.3).
 But the processes that are contained are usually fast processes that occur within hours to months, unlike the processes driven by the changing surface temperature which take much longer (IPCC-AR6-WGI Box 7.1).
 Namely, the processes are:

 - *tropospheric temperature*: similarly to the stratosphere, there are also rapid changes in temperature in the troposphere, before the Earth's surface temperature will change at all